4 Alternatives to Business Meetings

 Wikis are easy to install and use with your team.
 They allow for collaboration without the need to gather everyone in a cramped room with limited talking time for an hour or more.
 When working with Wikis, you can set up one online, or you can have the security of using internal Wiki software.

-The reason Wikis are great is because they track changes, so you know who made contributions to the document.
+Wikis are great because they track changes, so you know who made contributions to the document.
 They are especially productive for products that don’t require constant interactions between team members.
 So adding new ideas will appear in a news feed for all to see and comment on.
 However, be sure that you allot time and assign responsibilities when collaborating in a Wiki so that each member has a chance to contribute.

 Occasionally, real-time sharing and even personal contact are necessary for productivity.
 Teleconferencing makes this easier because it allows you to share your screen, offers a collaborative whiteboard, and has other features that make you feel as if you are in the same room as your team members.
 It allows you to meet without distractions such as socializing between employees and coffee and bathroom breaks.
 Many types of software even create a transcript of the meeting, meaning you do not have to pay someone to stand in the corner and take notes.